-It seemed like a good word to choose for 2017.
+Simplicity seemed like a good word to choose for the year.
 After all, my life had become overrun with busyness, clutter, and commotion.

 As I committed to this one word resolution, I immediately began to encounter obstacles.

 In my quest for simplicity, I had uncovered complexity beyond what I could have imagined.

 For instance, a couple days into the year we experienced an epic flooding of our kitchen.
 Our newly repaired dishwasher broke down and gushed water all over our kitchen floors.
 It seeped through the hardwood and drenched belongings in our basement.

 This, to me, is not the definition of simplicity.

 THIS was not what I signed up for!

 When I chose the word “simplicity” I expected a year of organizational tasks.

 I thought I would be cleaning and mastering the art of minimalism.
 I envisioned tidy closets and clutter-free drawers.
 Instead, I was thrown obstacles and challenges that rocked my world both inside and out.

 In my quest for simplicity, I encountered chaos.In her quest to find simplicity, she encountered chaos.
 Read this mom's other revelations about #simplicity! #oneword Click To Tweet